soldatov-s/go-gpss/Readme.md

 - Generator - Generator transaction
 - Advance - Advance block used for simulation waiting/holding time
 - Queue - Queue of transaction
-- Facility - Any facility
+- Facility - Any facility with adavnce in it.
+- Befacility - As facility, but without adavance in it and present in two parts.
 - Hole - Hole in which fall in transactions
 All blocks need to add in Pipeline and than start simulation.
 For generate random values used pseudo-random generation function from math/rand.